zqx1392/hello-world/README.md

 - do reserve plane, and hotel

 SOUL WILL NOT REST EASY FOR ME.
-- EVE : QUITE TORTURE
 - AKUMA : play when free?
-- CHAOS : AFTER EVE
-- Grisaia : both with CHAOS
+- Grisaia or nora : both with CHAOS

 For now.
 - buy fucking gaming chair for ultimate 180 incline